Tensors and Algebras: An Algebraic Spacetime Interpretation for Tensor Models: Defining a unital algebra and introducing geometry

 Comparing this to~\eqref{eq:unit:redef_P}, this gives the $w_a$ an interpretation of the eigenvalues of a compact self-adjoint operator, according to the relationship

 Here we will assume the eigenvalues of such an operator to be positive, such that the values $w_a$ can directly be interpreted without any loss of information.

-In order to construct such a compact operator, let us consider a different operator called the Laplace-Beltrami operator.
-This is a prominent operator that has an intrinsic connection to the geometry of Riemannian manifolds, see appendix~\ref{sec:app:laplace} for more information on the Laplace-Beltrami operator.
-This operator $\Delta : C^{\infty}(\mathcal{M}) \rightarrow C^{\infty}(\mathcal{M})$ is known to generate an orthonormal basis of $L^2(\mathcal{M})$ as described above, though it is not compact.
+In order to construct such a compact operator, let us consider a different operator called the Laplace--Beltrami operator.
+This is a prominent operator that has an intrinsic connection to the geometry of Riemannian manifolds, see Appendix~\ref{sec:app:laplace} for more information on the Laplace--Beltrami operator.
+This operator $\Delta \colon C^{\infty}(\mathcal{M}) \rightarrow C^{\infty}(\mathcal{M})$ is known to generate an orthonormal basis of $L^2(\mathcal{M})$ as described above, though it is not compact.
 Its eigenvalues are negative, so often we consider $-\Delta$ instead.
 The eigenvalues are denoted by $-\mu_a$ and given by

 with its limit $\lim_{a\rightarrow\infty} \mu_a = \infty$.
 The intrinsic connection between this operator and the geometry (encoded by the metric) of a Riemannian manifold may already be seen in its representation in local coordinates